 My mother bought L his first crayons and coloring books.
 Coloring quickly became one of his favorite activities.

 Rob and I both work inside the home and at times we need to finish writing a blog post or finish some research.
 I will often times set Lucas up at his small table and chair with coloring books and crayons.
-Sometimes I’ll get a good 20 minutes of quiet play before he wants to do something else.
-Those 20 minutes are extremely helpful in completing a task.

 We first started coloring with the smaller normal crayons until my mom found the jumbo crayons.
 I highly recommend the jumbo crayons for younger children 3 and under as they are easier to control in their hands.
 Plus they don’t break as easily as the smaller ones.